WidgetsBurritos/rackspace-homepage/README.md

 ## Project Notes:

-The site was developed to be fully responsive, and make improvements on the existing website's responsiveness by utilizing Bootstrap as the core style framework.
+The site was developed to be fully responsive, and make improvements on the existing website's responsiveness by utilizing bootstrap as the core style framework.
 Bootstrap is normally used for 1200px grids out of the box, but [following the steps laid out here](http://stackoverflow.com/questions/20057380/bootstrap-3-how-to-set-default-grid-to-960px-width#answer-21107438), I converted it into a 960px grid, to match the existing Rackspace grid system.

-All external links are programmed to open in a new window, so you don't lose track of the Docker app.
+All links to other pages on the website open in the www.rackspace.com counterpart in a new window, so you don't lose track of the Docker app.

 #### Modules used:
 - `block_class` - Used to apply css classes to a blocks.